A Strong Logo Enhances the Connection between the Consumer and Brand.

 Inspiration is everywhere.
 The Creative Fire is fueled by the endless beauty of life.

-By Justin Jenkins Designs 13 May, 2021
+By Justin Jenkins Designs May 13, 2021

 Inspiration is everywhere.
 The Creative Fire is fueled by the endless beauty of life.
 The Packaging Design I recently created for the Documentary, "Immortal," left me thinking about unsuspecting inspiration.